nphlp/EcoService/docs/installation-guides/docker.md

     pnpm stripe:webhooks
     ```

-- (optional) Clear your `localhost:3000` browser cookies if you have some session errors
+- (optional) Clear your `localhost:3000` browser cookies if you have session errors